samdani91/hackathon-onsite/ARCHITECTURE.md

 });

-// Queue Scheduler (for retries and delayed jobs) export const queueScheduler = new QueueScheduler('download-jobs', {
+// Queue Scheduler (for retries and delayed jobs) export const queueScheduler = new QueueScheduler("download-jobs", {
   connection: redisConnection,
 });